DC Queer Tango Weekend!!!

 Weekend Activities and Schedule

 All events take place at the Cultural Arts Center of Montgomery College’s Takoma Park Campus, located at 7995 Georgia Avenue, Silver Spring, Maryland.
-The building is about 15 minutes’ walk from the Silver Spring Metro Station, on the Red Line.
-There is parking on the lot next to the building or in the garage across King Street.
+The building is about a 15-minute walk from the Silver Spring Metro Station, on the Red Line.
+There is parking in the lot next to the building or in the garage across King Street.

 Teacher and DJ Bios